 - Meet an old school friend.

 And the list can be endless but taking off days will help you get used to taking vacations.
-Don’t make these on Sundays but on working days and this is how you will be tempted for taking a long vacation.
+Don’t make these on Sundays but working days, and this is how you will be tempted to take an extended vacation.

 Right Time for Long Vacation

-I normally work for overseas clients and work is always light near Christmas and new year time.
-So planning a long vacation around that time of the year is easy.
+I usually work for overseas clients, and work is always light near Christmas and new years.
+So as a freelancer, planning a long vacation around that time of the year is easy.